-The following blog post, “The Cure For Mental Illness?”, is also a mini-book (not published yet!), undoubtedly one of the most important books I will ever write.
+The following blog post, “The Cure For Mental Illness?”, is also a mini-book (click here to download it from Amazon for free), undoubtedly one of the most important books I will ever write.
 On the off chance that somebody finds this blog post who wouldn’t have found the book on Amazon, I’m posting it here, in its entirety – including with the link to this very post at the end.

 You have my permission to copy this entire post into a text document, then upload it to your reading device.
 Or attach the text file to an e-mail and send it to everyone on your e-mail list, provided you link back to this post in the e-mail.

 Of course I encourage you to share this post on every single online social network you belong to.